 For me, a good comparison is in sports.
 I was a competitive swimmer in high school.
-Before stepping up to the starting block before a race I would take a deep breath and actually do a slight body shake.
+Before stepping up to the starting block before a race I would take a deep breath and actually do a slight body shake with my shoulders.
 It was my own little transition or re-set button to enter into race mode – a way of coping with stress.

 So really, we’re not that different from dogs.
 We have our own versions of the body shake.

-So what does a dog shaking himself have to do with dog training?
+And what does “the dog body shake” have to do with training?
+Well, quite a bit, actually.

-You tell him to sit again.
+You might tell your dog to sit again.
 He does.
-Then he does the body shake again and gets up.
+But then he does the body shake again and gets up again.

 What the heck is up with your dog?
 Why isn’t he listening?

-So, when you are training your own dog, be aware of this.
+So, when you are training your own dog, be aware of random shake-offs

 When your dog does the body shake after you’ve told him to sit, all you have to do is gently push him back into a sit or lure him with a treat.
 Or, you may need to take a step back and work around fewer distractions for now so your dog can be successful.

 It’s totally normal for a dog to attempt three or four body shakes, especially if you are in an exciting environment or about to do something really fun or if you’re challenging your dog a little too much.